Skip to content

 157. Commitment to pay a living wage?

-The company commits to maintain a base pay standard that surpasses the minimum legal wage in each country.
+The company has a standard base salary that surpasses the minimum legal wage in each country.
 Nevertheless, specific figures are not disclosed, leaving uncertainty regarding whether these standards meet the criteria for a living wage.
-Therefore, only partial points can be awarded.

 158. Commitment to pay a living wage applies to all suplliers?